-Being on a carnivore diet means eating a lot of meat, especially beef.
-I wanted to pay more attention to eating healthy, so I thought about substituting ground beef with ground turkey.
+Being on a carnivore diet means eating a lot of light and dark meat, especially beef.
+However, I’ve been paying more attention to eating healthy, so I considered substituting ground beef with ground turkey.

-I talked with a nutritionist and checked the nutritional information for ground turkey and ground beef.
+I talked with a nutritionist to identify the healthier choice and checked the nutritional information for ground turkey and beef to make an informed decision.

 - Ground turkey and beef have similar nutritional profiles.